Scudder Cup Series Rules

 The following guidelines have been prepared by the Wianno Senior Class Committee for use by Clubs sponsoring or managing races Scudder Cup Races.
 The Committee respectfully requests that race committees follow these guidelines to the extent possible.
 However, these are only guidelines and not part of the One Design or Scudder Cup Series Rules.

 3. Course Length.
-The course should be set up so as to result in a race of 2 ?
-2 1/2 hours.
-The Class Committee estimates that, in winds over 10 knots, this will require windward legs of about 1.7 nautical miles.
+The courses for Day 1 should be set up so as to result in a race of approximately 60-75 minutes each.
+The Class Committee estimates that, in winds over 10 knots, this will require 5 windward/leeward legs of about 0.8-1.0 nautical miles.
+The course for Day 2 should be set up so as to result in a race of 2 ‑ 2 1/2 hours.
+The Class Committee estimates that, in winds over 10 knots, this will require 5 windward/leeward legs of about 1.7 nautical miles.

-8. Radio Communication.
-Because of the difficulty in hearing individual recall numbers, use of VHF radios to announce individual recalls should be permitted from the Preparatory Signal until recalls have been announced.
-The VHF channel to be used should be posted on the Committee Boat.
+4. Radio Communication.
+Because of the difficulty in hearing individual recall numbers, use of VHF radios to announce individual recalls should be used from the Preparatory Signal until recalls have been announced.
+The VHF channel used by the Race Committee should be posted on the committee boat.
+The following statement, or similar, should appear in the Sailing Instructions: “While racing, from the first warning signal until the end of the last race of the day, except in an emergency, a boat shall not make voice or data transmissions and shall not receive voice or data communication that is not available to all boats.
+This restriction also applies to mobile telephones.”